High-dimensional variable clustering based on maxima of a weakly dependent random process

 \subsection{Clustering brain extreme from EEG channel data}

-{Epilepsy, a significant neurological disorder, manifests as recurring unprovoked seizures.
+Epilepsy, a significant neurological disorder, manifests as recurring unprovoked seizures.
 These seizures represent uncontrolled and abnormal electricity activity in the brain, posing a negative impact on one's quality of life and potentially triggering comorbid conditions like depression and anxiety.
-During an episode of seizure, the patient may experience a loss of muscle control, which can result in accidents an injuries (see \cite{strzelczyk2023impact}).}
+During a seizure episode, the patient may experience a loss of muscle control, which can result in accidents and injuries (see \cite{strzelczyk2023impact}).

-{One essential tool used in the diagnosis of epilepsy is electroencephalograms (EEGs).
-These EEGs are utilized to measure the electrical activity of the brain by employing a uniform array of electrodes.
+One essential tool used in the diagnosis of epilepsy is the electroencephalogram (EEGs).
+EEGs are utilized to measure the electrical activity of the brain by employing a uniform array of electrodes.
 Each EEG channel is formed by calculating the potential difference between two electrodes and captures the combined potential of millions of neurons.
 The EEG plays a crucial role in capturing the intricate brain activity, especially during epileptic seizures, and requires analysis using statistical models.
 Currently, most analysis methods rely on Gaussian models that focus on the central tendencies of the data distribution (see, for example, \cite{embleton2020multiscale,ombao2005slex}).
 However, a significant limitation of these approaches is their disregard for the fact that neuronal oscillations exhibit non-Gaussian probability distributions with heavy tails.
-To address this limitation, we employ AI-block models as a comprehensive framework to overcome the limitations of light-tailed Gaussian models and investigate the extreme neural behavior during an epileptic seizures.}
+To address this limitation, we employ AI-block models as a comprehensive framework to overcome the limitations of light-tailed Gaussian models and investigate the extreme neural behavior during an epileptic seizure.